New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing

-The mass mixing $\varepsilon_Z^{}$ is a calculable parameter in renormalizable models, and as we will see in section~\ref{sec:application}, it is expressed in terms of the $Z'$ mass and VEV of the U(1)$_{L_\mu-L_\tau}$-breaking scalars.
+The mass mixing $\varepsilon_Z^{}$ is generated from the $\SU(2)_L$ and $\Umt$ symmetry breaking.
+In our model, it is expressed by the masses of the $Z$ and $Z'$ bosons and the VEVs of the U(1)$_{L_\mu-L_\tau}$-breaking scalars.
 On the other hand, the kinetic mixing $\varepsilon$ is a free parameter.
-In the numerical analysis, we set $\varepsilon$ to be zero.\footnote{ Even if we set $\varepsilon=0$ at some high energy scale, the negligible kinetic mixing in our analysis arises at the one-loop level as
+In our analysis, $\varepsilon$ is assumed to be vanishing at some high-energy scale.
+In this case, a low-energy value of the kinetic mixing is determined solely by the one-loop contribution, which is given by

-where $m_{\mu (\tau)}$ is the mass of the muon (tau). }
+where $m_{\mu (\tau)}$ is the mass of the muon (tau).